 Scholars Platform Scholars Platform

-helping students accelerate percent higher education institutions community college students affect higher education President Kamala Harris Commission of Higher
+community college students percent higher education institutions helping students accelerate affect higher education Florida State University President Kamala Harris

 World college leaders discuss academic freedom threats in U.S.